Venom Blu-ray Movie

 The elusive killer

 They have a plan that will change their lives forever.
-They will kidnap an American boy (Lance Holcomb) living in London after his wealthy mother leaves him to his grandfather (Sterling Haydon, The Killing) for a few days and then demand that they are paid a large amount of money.
+They will kidnap an American boy (Lance Holcomb) living in London after his wealthy mother leaves him to his grandfather (Sterling Haydon, The Killing) for a few days and then demand to be paid a large amount of money.
 After the ransom is delivered, they will release the boy and quickly leave the country.
-They are Jacmel (Klaus Kinski, Nosferatu the Vampyre), a German criminal with a long record, Louise (Susan George, Dirty Mary Crazy Larry), who works as a maid in the house where the boy and the mother live, and Dave (Oliver Reed, The Brood), who is employed as a driver.
+They are Jacmel (Klaus Kinski, Nosferatu the Vampyre), a German criminal with a long record, Louise (Susan George, Dirty Mary Crazy Larry), who works as a maid in the house where the boy and his mother live, and Dave (Oliver Reed, The Brood), who is employed as a driver.

-Piers Haggard’s Venom is based on a novel by Alan Scholefield that cannot possibly be as effective as the film.
-Indeed, words simply cannot accurately describe what one experiences when one sees the close-ups of the black mamba and then endures that very moment when the deadly snake attacks and bites its victim.
-The mind reacts very differently to the images and instantly unleashes an uncontrollable shock effect that one feels throughout one’s entire body.
+Piers Haggard’s Venom is based on a novel by Alan Scholefield that cannot possibly be equally effective.
+Indeed, words simply cannot accurately describe what one experiences when one sees the close-ups of the black mamba and then repeatedly endures the very moment when the deadly snake attacks and bites its victim.
+The mind's reactions to these images will always be more intense, unleashing an uncontrollable shock effect that one feels throughout one’s entire body.
 (This whole experience can be even more intense if one has a natural fear of snakes).

-These reactions – and let’s make it clear that even if one isn’t afraid of snakes one will absolutely react when the black mamba attacks – are what make Venom worth seeing.
-What happens between the criminals, the kid, his grandfather, and the authorities has been covered (and much better) in countless other films where criminals kidnap a valuable target and then demand some sort of a ransom.
-In other words, the real star in Venom is the elusive deadly snake and what one really wants to know is what happens with it before the final credits roll.
+These reactions -- and let’s make it clear that even if one isn’t afraid of snakes, one will absolutely react when the black mamba attacks -- are what make Venom worth seeing.
+What happens between the criminals, the kid, his grandfather, and the authorities has been covered, and much better, in countless other films where criminals kidnap a valuable target and then demand a ransom.
+In other words, the real star in Venom is the elusive deadly snake, and what one really wants to know is what happens to it before the final credits roll.

-Kinski and Reed look good together -- though according to dierctor Haggard they did not get along well during the shooting of the film -- but it has to be said that occasionally the former does struggle with his lines.
-If Venom was a German production shot entirely in German, at some point Kinski almost certainly would have switched in overdrive mode and the entire film would have looked much darker and a lot more intense.
-As it is at times it feels a bit dated, in a way a lot of British thrillers from the late 1970s and early 1980s do.
+Kinski and Reed look good together -- interestingly, according to director Haggard they did not get along well during the shooting process -- but it has to be said that occasionally the former visibly struggles with his lines.
+If Venom was a German production shot entirely in German, at some point Kinski almost certainly would have switched to overdrive mode, ensuring that the drama becomes much darker and a lot more intense.
+As it is, Venom at times feels a bit dated, in a way a lot of British thrillers from the late 1970s and early 1980s do.

 The visuals from inside the house can be quite eerie, especially when light is restricted.
-Also, occasionally the camera imitates the movement of the black mamba.
+Also, occasionally the camera imitates the movement of the black mamba, which is quite the nifty trick.

-The film was lensed by award-winning cinematographer Gilbert Taylor (Roman Polanski’s Repulsion, George Lucas’ Star Wars).
-The intense soundtrack was created by the prolific Michael Kamen ( John McTiernan's Die Hard, Renny Harlin's Die Hard 2).
+Venom was lensed by award-winning cinematographer Gilbert Taylor (Repulsion, Star Wars: Episode IV - A New Hope).
+The intense soundtrack was created by the always reliable Michael Kamen (Die Hard, Die Hard 2).

 Presented in its original aspect ratio of 1.85:1, encoded with MPEG-4 AVC and granted a 1080p transfer, Piers Haggard's Venom arrives on Blu-ray courtesy of Blue Underground.